N4S4/synology-api/README.md

 - Paypal: https://paypal.me/ren4s4

-## SOMETHING GOING ON IN OUR MINDS
+## SOMETHING GOING ON IN OUR MIND

-I am working on a major update which will change how the wrapper works on the backstage, improvements in responses speed and less resources used on your NAS.
+I am working on improving-code branch which changes how the wrapper works on the backstage, improvements in responses speed and less resources used on your NAS.
 I am trying to keep functions name in the same way so you wont have many (or at all ) issues if you were using it before.
 Both branches will be kept active and updated with latest functionalities (I'll try my best at least)